justsomelegs/better-sync/MVP_SPEC.md

 ### Runtime & Compatibility
 - Server runtime target: Node.js 18+ (Bun compatible), not Edge in MVP (due to SQLite driver).
-- Client: ESM-first, works in browsers and Node (SSR safe).
+- Client: ESM-only, works in browsers and Node (SSR safe).
 SSE via `EventSource` in browsers; fetch-based stream on Node.
+- Packages ship ESM-only with `"type": "module"` and export maps; no CJS builds.
 - CORS: same-origin by default; cross-origin allowed if server/framework enables it (not configured by this library in MVP).

 ### Composite Primary Keys